What is Amateur Radio?

 Contact?
 Click here

-In an attempt to mitigate potential risk to our members and guests, Cascade Radio Club will not hold any in-person meetings until further notice.
-Our goal is to minimize any potential risk during this time so we, along with the PUD, are therefore complying with the Governor’s emergency order and Snohomish Health Districts direction.
+In an attempt to mitigate potential risk to our members and guests, Cascade Radio Club will not hold in-person meetings until further notice.
+Our goal is to minimize any potential risk during this time so we are complying with all State and Snohomish Health District directives.

 If you would like to find out more detail about COVID-19 please use the following link.